-R2 Low Densit y Residential
+R2 Low Density Residential R3 Medium Density Residential

-Minimum Net Residential Target (dwellings/Ha) 15 20
+Minimum Dwelling Density Net- Residential Target (dwellings/ha) 15 20 25

+Lowes-Creek-Maryland-Precinct- Dwelling-Density-band (minimum- dw/ha - maximum-dw/ha) 10 - 20 20 - 25 25 - 35 35 - 60

-Dwelling House (base control) 300 300
+Dwelling House (base control) with BEP 300 300 300

-With BEP 250 225

-As Integrated DA 250 200
+As Integrated DA 250 225 225

+Locational criteria 250 200 125

-Locational criteria (BEP or Integrated DA) 225 n/a
+(BEP or Integrated DA) 225 n/a n/a

-R3 Medium Density Residential

-25

-300

-225

-125

-n/a

-Studio Dwelling

-No minimum lot size as strata development not subject to minimum lot size controls
+Studio dwelling No minimum lot size as strata development not subject to minimum lot size controls

-Secondary Dwelling 450 450
+Secondary Dwelling 450 450 In principle lot

-Dual Occupancy 500 500
+Dual Occupancy 500 500 400

-Semi Detached Dwelling 300 300
+Semi Detached Dwelling 200 150 125

-Attached Dwelling 1500 375
+Attached Dwelling 1500 375 375

-Multi Dwelling Housing 1500 1500
+Multi Dwelling Housing 1500 1500 375

-Manor Homes Not permissible 600
+Manor Homes Not permissible 600 600

-Residential Flat Buildings Not permissible Not permissible
+Residential Flat Buildings Not permissible Not permissible 2000

-In principle lot

-400

-250

-375

-375

-600

-2000

-^{} On land zoned R2 with a minimum residential density of 15d/ha, the minimum development lot size for the purposes of a dwelling house can be varied to 225m2 in places that satisfy one of the following locational criteria.
+\ On land zoned R2 with a minimum residential density of 15d/ha, the minimum development lot size for the purposes of a dwelling house can be varied to 225m2 in places that satisfy one of the following locational criteria.
 Attached dwellings and Multi dwelling housing is also permissible on land zoned R2 with a minimum residential density of 15d/ha that also satisfies one of these criteria:

-- a) adjoining land within Zone RE1 Public Recreation or land that is separated from land within Zone RE1 Public Recreation only by a public road; - adjoining land within Zone B1 Neighbourhood Centre, Zone B2 Local Centre or Zone B4 Mixed Use or land that is separated from land within Zone B1 Neighbourhood Centre, Zone B2 Local Centre or Zone B4 Mixed Use only by a public road; - c) adjoining land that is set aside for drainage or educational purposes, or is separated from that land only by a public road; and is within 400m of land in Zone B1 Neighbourhood Centre or Zone B2 Local Centre.
+- adjoining land within Zone RE1 Public Recreation or land that is separated from land within Zone RE1 Public Recreation only by a public road; - adjoining land within Zone B1 Neighbourhood Centre, Zone B2 Local Centre or Zone B4 Mixed Use or land that is separated from land within Zone B1 Neighbourhood Centre, Zone B2 Local Centre or Zone B4 Mixed Use only by a public road; - c) adjoining land that is set aside for drainage or educational purposes or is separated from that land only by a public road; and is within 400m of land in Zone B1 Neighbourhood Centre or Zone B2 Local Centre.

-Table 3-3: Minimum lot frontages by density bands
+Table 3-32: Minimum lot frontages by density bands

-Net Residential Density Target (dw/Ha)
+Minimum Dwelling Density Target (dw/Ha)

 10 to 12.5 dw/Ha 15dw/Ha 20 to 45 dw/Ha

 Minimum Lot Frontages Front Loaded 12.5m 9m 7m

-Tromages Rear Loaded 4.5m 4.5m 4.5m
+Tomages Rear Loaded 4.5m 4.5m 4.5m